-Are you searching for Indian areas in Montreal, where most of the Indian people are living?
+Are you searching for Indian areas to uncover the Indian diaspora within Montreal?
 We have got you covered with information about Indian areas in Montreal.

 Indian Population In Montreal

 Montreal, Canada’s largest city, is home to many people of Indian origin.
 This large Indian population is a result of the immigration of hundreds of thousands of Hindus and Sikhs from India in the late 1800s and early 1900s.
 The current Indian population in Montreal is diverse, with a wide range of economic backgrounds and social traditions.
 The community has also made a significant contribution to Montreal’s cultural heritage and cuisine.

 There are more than 1,00,000 (100k) Indians estimated to be living in Montreal, Quebec, Canada.
 Including international students and families who choose to settle in Montreal after getting their permanent residence (PR) and citizenship of Canada.

 In search of areas in Montreal that are particularly popular among the Indian community?
 We have a list for you.
 These locales are characterized by factors like affordability, proximity to Indian eateries and grocery stores, accessibility of transportation services, lifestyle, cultural richness, diversity, and safety.
 Which are as following,

 - Parc Extension,

 Indian communities in Montreal are dispersed throughout the city, each contributing their unique flavor and vibrancy to their respective neighborhoods.
 From the bustling borough of Jean Talon, Park Ex, Downtown to the serene suburbs of DDO & Pointe Claire, Lachine & LaSalle.

 As one of the largest ethnic groups in Montreal, Indians have formed a robust network of cultural, culinary, and business establishments that both preserve their cultural heritage and enrich the broader Montreal community.